Loss Surface Simplexes for Mode Connecting Volumes and Fast Ensembling: ESPRO: Ensembling with SPRO

 \subsection{Performance of Simplicial Complex Ensembles}

 Section \ref{sec: two-spirals} shows that we are able to discover simplexes in parameter space containing models that lead to diverse predictions, meaning that we can ensemble within a simplex and gain some of the benefits seen by deep ensembles \citep{lakshminarayanan2017simple}.
 We use SPRO to train simplicial complexes containing a number of disjoint simplexes, and ensemble over these complexes to form predictions, using Eq. \ref{eqn:multi-ensemble-pred}.
-For this experiment we fix the number of samples taken from the ESPRO ensemble, $J$, to $25$ which provides the best trade off of accuracy vs test time compute cost.\footnote{We show the relationship between samples from the simplex and test error in Appendix \ref{app:error-v-sample}.}

-For example, if we are training a deep ensemble with $3$ ensemble components on CIFAR-$10$, we can form a deep ensemble to achieve an error rate of approximately $6.2$\%; however, by extending each base model to just a simple $2$-simplex ($3$ vertices) we can achieve an error rate of approximately $5.7\%$ --- an improvement of nearly $10\%$!
+We fix the number of samples taken from the ESPRO ensemble, $J$, to $25$ which provides the best trade off of accuracy vs test time compute cost.\footnote{We show the relationship between samples from the simplex and test error in Appendix \ref{app:error-v-sample}.} For example, if we are training a deep ensemble of VGG-$16$ networks with $3$ ensemble components on CIFAR-$10$, we can form a deep ensemble to achieve an error rate of approximately $6.2$\%; however, by extending each base model to just a simple $2$-simplex ($3$ vertices) we can achieve an error rate of approximately $5.7\%$ --- an improvement of nearly $10\%$!

 After finding a mode through standard training, a low order simplex can be found in just a small fraction of the time it takes to train a model from scratch.
 For a fixed training budget, we find that we can achieve a much lower error rate through training fewer overall ensemble components, but training low order simplexes (order $0$ to $2$) at each mode using ESPRO.
-Figure \ref{fig: deep-ensembles} shows a comparison of test error rate for ensembles of VGG$16$ models over different numbers of ensemble components and simplex sizes on CIFAR-$10$ and CIFAR-$100$.
+Figure \ref{fig: deep-ensembles} shows a comparison of test error rate for ensembles of VGG-$16$ models over different numbers of ensemble components and simplex sizes on CIFAR-$10$ and CIFAR-$100$.
 For any fixed ensemble size, we can gain performance by using a ESPRO ensemble rather than a standard deep ensemble.
 Furthermore, training these ESPRO models is generally inexpensive; the models in Figure \ref{fig: deep-ensembles} are trained on CIFAR-$10$ for $200$ epochs and CIFAR-$100$ for $300$ epochs.
 Adding a vertex takes only an additional $10$ epochs of training on CIFAR-$10$, and $20$ epochs of training on CIFAR-$100$.
 We show the CIFAR-$100$ time-accuracy tradeoff in Appendix \ref{app:espro} finding a similar trend to CIFAR-$10$.